-All lost articles should be reported to the Office of Student Services and Enrollment Management (Jones Student Center 115) as soon as possible.
+All lost articles should be reported to the Student Information Center or to the administrative office of any Columbia State center or site as soon as possible.
 A complete description of the lost item is required prior to being returned.
 All found articles will be dated and held for claim in this office for three months.
 Any items not claimed within three months will be discarded.